- Realtek Audio Manager can go missing for some users in Windows 10 due to build updates or sound driver changes.

 - Restart Windows after uninstalling the driver.

-When the issue arises after a Windows 10 build update, you might also be able to roll back the build update to fix the issue as outlined within our rollback guide.
+When the issue arises after a Windows 10 build update, you might also be able to roll back the build update to fix the problem.